durantecode/CPP-Modules/README.md

 All the exercises cover the main basic stuff...
 Std namespace, member fuctions, classes, inheritance, polymorphism, exceptions, templates... etc.

 Pretty good exercises and tons of new material.
+You can find also a small script to create a class on the orthodox canonical form.

 ## [Modules]